httpwg/http-extensions/draft-thomson-http-encryption.md

 The context for content encryption key and nonce derivation (see {{derivation}}) is set to include the means by which the keys were derived.
-The context is formed from the concatenation of group label, a single zero octet, the length of the public key of the recipient, the encoded public key of the recipient, the length of the public key of the sender, and the public key of the sender:
+The context is formed from the concatenation of group label, a single zero octet, the length of the public key of the recipient, the public key of the recipient, the length of the public key of the sender, and the public key of the sender.
+The public keys are encoded into octets as defined for the group when determining the context string.

 ~~~
    context = label || 0x00 ||